Quickstart

 Projects and keys

-Working with the ecommpay payment platform can be compared to using hotel services: to check into a hotel, you need a room and a key for this room, and to start working with the platform, you need a project and a key for this project.
+Working with the ecommpaypayment platform can be compared to using hotel services: to check into a hotel, you need a room and a key for this room, and to start working with the platform, you need a project and a key for this project.
 And like in case of hotel rooms, there can be a different number of projects for one client—for different aims and purposes—and each project requires its own key.

 Usually, to work with the platform, having one test and one production project is enough.
 This case is typical and is used as the basis within the Quickstart guide.
 If for any reason you need more projects, make sure to identify this need in the communication with your account manager.
 In the meantime, you don't have to wait till this issue gets resolved: you can already start working on the implementation and setup with one test project.

 If you have already obtained the identifier (project_id) and the secret key (secret_key) of the test project, have them at hand as you proceed with the implementation.
-Otherwise, you can get the access to the test project and return to this article.
+Otherwise, you can get an access to the test project and return to this article.

 To start working with the platform, you need a project and a key for this project.
 If you have already obtained the identifier (project_id) and the secret key (secret_key) of the test project, have them at hand as you proceed with the implementation.
-Otherwise, you can get the access to the test project and return to this article.
+Otherwise, you can get an access to the test project and return to this article.

 Workflow